 Some internships for college graduates are not that appealing and may only be offered by companies looking to take advantage of recent grads.
 For example, getting coffee for employees and making copies all day will not teach you much about your desired career, unless you want to work at a coffeehouse or copy center.

-This is why you should avoid taking an internship that will not further your knowledge.
+This is why you should avoid taking an internship that will not further your knowledge or skill set.
 In most cases, such a position will not impress potential employers unless you can spin menial tasks into meaningful work while discussing your internship during interviews.
 Thus, some internships can be a waste of time for college graduates seeking employment.

-An additional warning is that if you have heard nothing but bad things about the company that has asked you to intern, you should probably pass.
-Working at a company that has a bad reputation among employees is bad enough when you are getting paid well, and likely unbearable when you are working for free or on the cheap.
+Also, like with any position, make sure you do your research on the company first before accepting any offers.
+If you’ve heard nothing but bad things about the company, you should probably pass.
+Working at a company that has a bad reputation among employees is bad enough when you’re getting paid and likely unbearable when you are working for free or on the cheap.